-Daniel Carr, 40yrs old and I live in the Central Coast of New South Wales, about an hour and a half drive north of Sydney.
-Married to Lauren and we have the three wonderful kids, Toby 6, Darcy 3 & Edie 1.
+Daniel Carr, lives on the Central Coast of New South Wales, about an hour and a half drive north of Sydney.
+Married to Lauren and we have the three wonderful kids, Toby, Darcy & Edie.
 When I'm not in the surf, my day job is a business improvement professional in the banking & finance industry, been with my employer for nearly 20yrs.

 I've always lived near the coast so have had that affinity with the ocean.
 I can recall as soon as I was old enough to ride to the beach, heading off at sunrise and spending the day at the beach.
 As a teenager, I was in surf clubs, surfing, bodyboarding, spear fishing water skiing etc.